Laurie0131/PythonDevelopmentProcess/writing_python_code_and_running tools/README.md

 <!--- @file
-  README.md for writing python code and running the tools for Python Development Process and Coding Specification
+  README.md for Environment setup and example for Python Development Process and Coding Specification

   Copyright (c) 2019, Intel Corporation.
 All rights reserved.<BR>